 And will continue to pop up in various locations until the end of the year.

-If you would like to submit work to the Video Art Video Shop, please email jesspicable (at) gmail (dot) com to receive the call for submissions and entry form.
+If you would like to submit work to the Video Art Video Shop, please download the VAVS Submissions form, and email jesspicable (at) gmail (dot) com .

 This pop-up video library is part of my PhD project – “Video Libraries: Forgotten but not gone”.
 The video shop, ubiquitous fixture of the home entertainment ecosystem for over 30 years, is now obsolete.
 As Netflix’s reign has proven supreme, the torrent of video shop closures has slowed to a trickle.
 The majors have left town, after briefly morphing into faceless DVD dispensers in supermarkets and malls.
 The indies that were holding on have one by one shuttered.
 With the swift passing of this era, we barely have the opportunity to stop and ask – what was the video library?
 Scott’s practice-led PhD project uses a range of documentary and participatory artistic strategies to investigate the relationship between artistic communities and video libraries (both commercial and institutional) as well as what the model of a video library has to offer artists and citizens in an algorithmic-driven present and future.